 - 3 drops orange essential oil

 - 3 drops grapefruit essential oil (could substitute your favorite essential oils such as lavender essential oil)

-How To Make Homemade Body Butter:
+How To Make Body Butter:

 All of the ingredients in this DIY body butter are natural and good for your skin.
 You can use organic ingredients if you want an organic body butter.
 The purchase the ingredients at health food stores, pharmacies, or order online.